 So how do we know what to change?
 Whatever triggers you!
 Feeling triggered means feeling angry, annoyed or disempowered in any way.
 When a person is triggered they exhibit specific physical, mental and emotional behaviours.

 Their body tenses.
 Their back straightens.
-Their fists clench.
+Fists clench.
 Their eyes narrow as they shift from relaxed, peripheral vision to focused, survival-mode vision.
 Their words become polarised, defensive or accusatory.
 They tend to speak both more and faster than usual.
 Their words are freighted with emotion; anything you say is liable to result in them snapping back at you.

 Whenever you feel like this, your feedback loop is telling you there’s something there to look at—you have an unconscious belief that is causing you grief.
 The only problem is, when we’re triggered we automatically switch from conscious awareness to unconscious autopilot so we don’t notice we’re triggered.
 There’s a Catch-22 going on.